 miles of hiking trails

 Trails are open to the public, but you must maintain a six-foot distance from other hikers, and follow the state’s Outdoor Recreation Guidelines (updated May 7).
-Please spread out around our three properties: Main Property, Lilly Property, and Marie Property.
-If parking lots are full, consider hiking another time.
+Please spread out around our three properties: Main, Lilly, and Marie.
+If parking lots are full, please consider hiking another time.

 For the safety of Dodge staff, students and protecting native wildlife and landscapes, dogs and other pets are not allowed on Dodge Nature Center property.
 Bicycles are not allowed on Dodge Nature Center trails.
 Bikers please stay on the River to River Greenway County Bike Trail, found along the Main Property’s southern border.

 For the safety and consideration of Dodge staff and students, all prearranged and organized groups of 10 or more people (including children) must call in advance to request permission for use of outdoor facilities and spaces.
 Groups must adhere to the following guidelines: